Flói

 About Flói

-Flói Nature Reserve protects approximately 4,000 hectares of coastal wetlands and lowland meadows in southern Iceland between the rivers Ölfusá and Þjórsá, representing one of Iceland's most important breeding grounds for migratory wading birds and waterfowl.
-The reserve encompasses a flat landscape of marshes, shallow lakes, wet grasslands, and drained meadows that collectively support extraordinary bird diversity during the summer breeding season.
+Flói Nature Reserve protects approximately 5 km² (500 hectares) of coastal wetlands and lowland meadows in southern Iceland along the east shore of the river Ölfusá, near Eyrarbakki, representing one of Iceland's most important breeding grounds for migratory wading birds and waterfowl.
+[1] The reserve encompasses a flat landscape of marshes, shallow lakes, wet grasslands, and drained meadows — sitting on average only 2 metres above sea level — that collectively support extraordinary bird diversity during the summer breeding season.
 The area's significance extends beyond Iceland as a critical site within the East Atlantic Flyway, with birds breeding here migrating to western Europe and Africa for winter.
-Flói demonstrates the importance of Iceland's lowland wetlands for continental-scale bird conservation.
+Flói is recognised as an Internationally Important Bird Area by BirdLife International.

 Wildlife Ecosystems

-The wetlands support one of Iceland's densest breeding populations of wading birds, with black-tailed godwit, whimbrel, redshank, snipe, golden plover, and dunlin all nesting in significant numbers.
-Greylag geese breed abundantly in the marshes, while whooper swans utilize the shallow lakes for nesting.
-Short-eared owls hunt across the reserve, and merlin nest in surrounding areas, preying on the abundant smaller birds.
+The wetlands support one of Iceland's densest breeding populations of wading birds, with approximately 70 bird species recorded in the reserve, 25 of which breed regularly.
+[1] Black-tailed godwit, whimbrel, redshank, snipe, golden plover, and dunlin all nest in significant numbers.
+Greylag geese breed abundantly in the marshes, while whooper swans and red-throated divers utilise the shallow lakes.
+Short-eared owls hunt across the reserve, and merlin nest in surrounding areas.
 The reserve's shallow waters and wet meadows provide ideal feeding habitat for chicks of multiple species, making it a critical nursery area.

 Flora Ecosystems